 Everyone hates receiving endless questions about information that's readily available on the intranet.
 But when you consider that some employees spend up to 3.6 hours a day searching for information, it’s unsurprising.

-Just like News and Activity modules, you can apply View Permissions to Navigation Modules to display them to the relevant groups of users.
+Just like News and Activity Stream modules, you can apply view permissions to Navigation nodules to display them to the relevant groups of users.

 Improve the search function on your Confluence intranet

-Alternatively, you could beef up your intranet’s search capabilities with Promoted Search Results, which allows you to surface your choice of Confluence pages when users enter certain keywords.
+Alternatively, you could beef up your intranet’s search capabilities by promoting search results, which allows you to surface your choice of Confluence pages when users search for certain keywords.
 That way, if users search for “connect to Wi-Fi”, you can easily steer them to the appropriate self-help documentation and, hopefully, prevent unnecessary outreach.

 You can also drop search modules onto the homepages of different spaces or sites using the Page Builder, giving users more places to search for the information they need.